Borobudur: Sudhana's search for the ultimate truth (Gandavyuha)

-Gandavyuha is the story told in the final chapter of the Avatamsaka Sutra about Sudhana's tireless wandering in search of the Highest Perfect Wisdom.
+Gandavyuha is the story told in the final chapter of the Avatamsaka Sutra about the boy Sudhana's tireless wandering in search of the Highest Perfect Wisdom.
 It covers two galleries (third and fourth) and also half of the second gallery, comprising in total of 460 panels.
-The principal figure of the story, the youth Sudhana, son of an extremely rich merchant, appears on the 16th panel.
-The preceding 15 panels form a prologue to the story of the miracles during Buddha's samadhi in the Garden of Jeta at Sravasti.
+The principal figure of the story, the youth Sudhana, son of a rich merchant, appears on the 16th panel.
+The preceding 15 panels form a prologue to the story of the miracles during Shakyamuni Buddha's samadhi in the Garden of Jeta at Sravasti.

-Sudhana was instructed by Manjusri to meet the monk Megasri, his first spiritual friend.
-As his journey continues, Sudhana meets 53 teachers, such as Supratisthita, the physician Megha (Spirit of Knowledge), the banker Muktaka, the monk Saradhvaja, the upasika Asa (Spirit of Supreme Enlightenment), Bhismottaranirghosa, the Brahmin Jayosmayatna, Princess Maitrayani, the monk Sudarsana, a boy called Indriyesvara, the upasika Prabhuta, the banker Ratnachuda, King Anala, the god Siva Mahadeva, Queen Maya, Bodhisattva Maitreya and then back to Manjusri.
+Sudhana was instructed by Manjusri to meet the monk Megasri, his first spiritual friend and teacher.
+As his journey continues, Sudhana meets 53 teachers, such as Supratisthita, the physician Megha (Spirit of Knowledge), the banker Muktaka, the monk Saradhvaja, the female lay follower Asa (Spirit of Supreme Enlightenment), Bhismottaranirghosa, the Brahmin Jayosmayatna, Princess Maitrayani, the monk Sudarsana, a boy called Indriyesvara, the upasika Prabhuta, the banker Ratnachuda, King Anala, the god Siva Mahadeva, Queen Maya, Bodhisattva Maitreya and then back to Manjusri.
 Each spiritual friend gives Sudhana specific teachings, knowledge, and wisdom.
 These meetings are shown in the third gallery.

 After a second meeting with Manjusri, Sudhana went to the residence of Bodhisattva Samantabhadra, depicted in the fourth gallery.
 The entire series of the fourth gallery is devoted to the teaching of Samantabhadra.
 The narrative panels finally end with Sudhana's achievement of the Supreme Knowledge and the Ultimate Truth.